-This Memorandum is for information purposes only and reflects Austrian law in January 2021.
+This Memorandum is for information purposes only and reflects Austrian law in August 2024.

 This Memorandum does not constitute legal advice and cannot replace personal consultation on a case-by-case basis.
-If you have any further questions about real estate in Austria or need general legal advice, please contact Dr. Andreas Bauer, a.bauer@bkp.at, +43 1 532 12 10.
+If you have any further questions about real estate in Austria or need general legal advice, please contact Dr. Andreas Bauer, bauer@brauneis.law, +43 1 532 12 10.

-XVII. bkp Rechtsanwälte is one of the leading business law firms in Austria.
+Brauneis Rechtsanwälte is one of the leading business law firms in Austria.
 We are specialized in consulting in all areas of business law with a distinctly international orientation.
 We assist our clients in the long term and find sustainable ways to achieve their desired objective.